Moving the Certificate Services Database

 What is Certificate Services?

-Note: Microsoft uses the term Certificate Services (CS) on Windows Server 2008, and it uses the term Active Directory Certificate Services (AD CS) on Windows Server 2012-2019.
+Note: Microsoft uses the term Certificate Services (CS) on Windows Server 2008 R2 and the term Active Directory Certificate Services (AD CS) on Windows Server 2012-2022.
 This document uses the term Certificate Services for both CS and AD CS.

 A certificate server (sometimes called a Certificate Authority or CA) generates public key certificates for installation on secure web servers.
 A secure web server presents its certificate to visiting web browsers to prove the identity of the web server to the satisfaction of web browser.
 Certificates are used to encrypt the Secure Socket Layer (SSL) network protocol or the Transport Layer Security (TLS) network protocol for transmitting sensitive information such as credit card numbers.
 SSL/TLS runs under the HTTPS (HTTP Secure) protocol to access secure URLs such as https://secure.site.com.